Irreducibility of mod p Galois representations of elliptic curves with multiplicative reduction over number fields: Introduction

 \textbf{Remark.} Previous results on the Asymptotic Fermat's Last Theorem over general fields that are not necessary totally real (see \cite{ASiksek}*{Theorems 1.1 and 1.2} or the theorems in \cite{FrSiKr}) are all stated for number fields $K$ which contain a prime $\mathfrak q$ with residue field $\F_2$ above $2$.
 One of the reasons for this restriction is that, over general $K$, the authors of the previously mentioned works had to assume that $E$ has a fixed prime of potentially multiplicative reduction $\mathfrak q$ in order to prove that $\rhobar_{E,p}$ is irreducible for $p$ larger than a constant $C_{K,\mathfrak q}$.
 If $\mathfrak q$ has residue field $\F_2$, considering $a^p+b^p+c^p=0 \pmod{\mathfrak q}$, one sees that $\mathfrak q \mid abc$.
 Using the formula \eqref{jinv} it can be easily deduced that $v_{\mathfrak q}(j(E)) <0$ for $p$ large enough and $\mathfrak q$ is the desired prime of multiplicative reduction for $E$.

 As an application to Theorem \ref{mainquad}, we prove the following version of the Asymptotic Fermat's Last Theorem for at least half of the prime exponents $p$.

-\begin{theorem} Let $K$ be a quadratic imaginary field of class number one and suppose that Conjecture 2.2 in \cite{turcas2020} holds for $K$.
+\begin{theorem} Let $K$ be a quadratic imaginary field of class number one and suppose that Serre's Modularity Conjecture (see Conjecture 2.2 in \cite{turcas2020}) holds for $K$.
 Fix $S$, a finite set of rational primes containing $2$, $3$ and $5$.
 There exists a constant $C_{S}$, depending only on $S$, such that for all $p > C_{S}$, if the following hold: \begin{enumerate} \item $p \equiv 1 \pmod{3}$ or $p$ is a prime that splits in $K$ and such that $p \equiv 3 \pmod{4}$;

 \item $a,b,c \in \cO_K \setminus \{0 \}$ are coprime such that $a^p+b^p+c^p =0$;

 \item If $l \notin S$ is a rational prime that divides $\norm(abc)$, then $l$ is inert in $K$. \end{enumerate} then $K = \Q(\sqrt{-3})$ and the triple $(a,b,c)$ is, up to reordering, $(1,\epsilon, \epsilon^2)$, where $\epsilon$ is a non-trivial third root of unity. \end{theorem} We note that the larger $S$ is taken, the less restrictive hypothesis (3) becomes.
 However, this comes at the cost of (probably) increasing the constant $C_{S}$.